Naturaily/Naturaily-netlify/_posts/2020-08-16-how-to-choose-the-best-cms-for-your-jamstack-website.md

 Like any technology, you need to consider how it interacts with the other options you are making.
 With JAMstack, we have some technologies already chosen, but every CMS will work with these web essentials.
 It’s the additional elements that you need to consider.

 If you’re using the likes of React and other frameworks based on it, it’s important to choose a CMS that’s either built to work with React in mind.
 Similarly, if you’re using any other advanced integrations, such as Magento or Shopify for e-commerce, this needs to be considered.
-Different CMSs are built with different integrations in mind and we certainly don’t believe there’s a golden CMS that’s perfect with everything.
+Different CMS are built with different integrations in mind and we certainly don’t believe there’s a golden CMS that’s perfect with everything.

 <br>